-Your organizational mission is often said to be a statement of purpose, or mission statement.
+Your organizational mission is often said to be a statement of purpose or mission statement.
 We work with companies to create their corporate culture, rather than that culture be developed for them.
-We have defined corporate culture as the synergy created between your mission, vision and values.
+We have defined corporate culture as the synergy created between your mission, vision, and values.
 So, of course, we should develop our mission first, right?

 Start with Why?
 Maybe not…

 A vision is simply a point in the horizon.
 A place we have not yet reached.
-It is a place that we would like to be, and one we see ourselves creating.
+It is a place that we would like to be, and once we see ourselves creating.
 This to me is the starting point.
 What is your vision?
 Can you see it?
-I suggest working on this, until it is so clear, you could paint a picture of this place.
+I suggest working on this until it is so clear, you could paint a picture of this place.
 In mine, I can see the details so clearly.
 I see the people who are with me, I see the fence posts and the scenery.
 More than that however is that I can see how it feels to be in that scene.

 From there, it is easy to determine my Why?
 Why is that scene so important to me?
 Why do I exist?
-Then the hard work comes so I can develop a plan that will insure that vision becomes a reality?
+Then the hard work comes so I can develop a plan that will ensure that vision becomes a reality?
 This is my mission.
-My mission, or purpose supports my vision.
+My mission or purpose supports my vision.
 It leads to the vision, and I know that by fulfilling my mission, I will eventually reach that point in the horizon.
 Interestingly enough, this process creates a circle that also gets me back to my Why.
 Maybe Sinek is right!

 First Things First

-Too often our clients start with the what, then try to determine the how.
+Too often our clients start with the what, then try to determine how.
 While I do believe these are very necessary operations and require time and energy to figure out, they are tactical rather than strategic operations.
 Tactics are important to be sure.
 They should not however be determined before strategy.
-Just as strategy should not be determined before setting goals, and goals should not be set before having a clear vision.
+Just as a strategy should not be determined before setting goals, and goals should not be set before having a clear vision.